 Around Oracle Park, there are special eateries by Fisherman’s Wharf.
 There are great Clam Chowder joints and unbeatable breakfast spots along the street.
 From Chowders to Blue Mermaid to Swan Oyster Depot, the seafood available is second to none.
 After the game, Pete’s Tavern, the Public House, and Momo’s are all great bar destinations for solid grub and drinks with family and friends.

 The San Francisco Giants are one of the most storied franchises in baseball.
 The statues around the stadium are classic!
 My Dad and I frequently walk by fans reading about the players and taking pictures.
-Willie McCovey with his left handed follow through is placed across the bridge by McCovey Cove.
-The Willie Howard Mays statue is directly outside his gate on the North side of the park.
+Willie McCovey with his left-handed follow-through is placed across the bridge by McCovey Cove.
+The Willie Howard Mays statue is directly outside his gate on the Northside of the park.
 Capturing one of the best players in the history of baseball, the Mays statue is historic!
-Lastly, the Juan Marichal statue is directly outside of O’Doul gate.
+Lastly, the Juan Marichal statue is directly outside of the O’Doul gate.
 He is seen doing his signature high leg kick.

 Inside the Park: Sweet Treats and Baseball